 Now, we can discuss natural fibers in rugs.
 What do you think of when you think of natural rugs?
 Sheepskin?
 Bamboo?
 Okay, what about Cow Skin?

 The possibilities are astonishing when you think of how many choices you have in a rug before even having to consider buying an artificial synthetic fiber rug.
 Sea grass rugs are also a popular choice.

 Below I will list the natural fibers most commonly used to make rugs.

 Wool rugs are a popular choice for areas of high traffic because they are fairly resistant to stains and repel water well.
 A wool living room rug is pretty soft and feel nice under your feet but should not be used in an area of high humidity as they absorb it up and essentially break down because of it.
 Wool rugs are great for any room of the house, they are a light weight rug without being too heavy but still a nice fluffy rug for your toes.

 Many people choose a wool rug for the nursery, hallways or living room, where durability and stain resistance are of the most importance.
 Got a pet?
-Wool is also a great pet friendly rug.
-Read more of other things to look out for when buying a rug suitable for households with pets here.
+Wool is also a great pet-friendly rug.
+Read more of other things to look out for when buying a rug suitable for households with pets in best rugs for pets.

 Sea Grass Rugs, Jute Rugs and Sisal Rugs

 The great thing about these rugs are that they are made of natural plant fibers and are overall pretty strong rugs to buy and are a pretty light rug too.
 The new fashion trend this year is to layer any seagrass rug, jute rug or sisal rugs with other rugs around the home, they are modern and affordable and add that little extra detail.
 People often buy seagrass rugs to make a room look more vintage style.